HCDE COVID-19 Information

 If students have technology or WIFI needs, please refer to the additional resources listed here:

 For research staff to be able to work in HCDE’s research labs, the faculty responsible for those labs must develop and enforce a COVID-19 safety plan for their labs.
 At this time, the Hsieh/Kientz/Munson, McDonald/Ribes, Aragon/Atman/Haselkorn/Turns, and the Peek/Findlater labs have approved on-site safety plans.
-If other labs wish to be approved, please have the faculty leads contact Erin Baker and Julie Kientz for guidance.

 Additional resources include: